URI CS Education Research:

 Control Condition

 One gap concept per participant is held out: standard lesson only, no personalized reteach added.
-Eliminates between-subject confounds.
+Cancels practice, re-exposure, and regression-to-the-mean confounds within each learner.

 Safety & Quality Gate